Auto-PINN: Understanding and Optimizing Physics-Informed Neural Architecture: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this paper, we proposed Auto-PINN, the first systematic neural architecture and hyperparameter optimization approach for PINNs, which can search for the best architectures and hyperpramsters for different PDE problems within the large search spaces that are characteristic of PINNs.
+In this paper, we proposed Auto-PINN, the first systematic neural architecture and hyperparameter optimization approach for PINNs, which can search for the best architectures and hyperparameters for different PDE problems within a large search space.
 We conducted a comprehensive set of pre-experiments to understand the search space of PINNs.
 Based on the observations, we proposed a step-by-step decoupling strategy to reduce the search space and use the loss value as the search objective.
 The comparison results demonstrate the stability and the effectiveness of Auto-PINN.
 In addition, we perform experiments to analyze the influences of the learning rate, the training epochs, and the data sampling strategies.
 We found that the performance is not sensitive to the learning rates and the training epochs, while the best configuration depends on the adopted sampling strategy.
 We hope the insights gleaned from our observations can motivate future exploration in PINNs and that Auto-PINN can serve as a strong baseline in future research.
-As future work, we plan to incorporate more sophisticated data sampling strategies into the search space of Auto-PINN to achieve better performances.
+In future work, we plan to incorporate more sophisticated data sampling strategies into the search space of Auto-PINN to achieve better performances.

 \begin{appendices}